 [Regulation 6A06 inserted in Gazette 26 Aug 2003 p.
 3761.]

 6A07.
-Commissioner’s assessment of the member’s submission
+Commissioner’s assessment of member’s submission

 (1) If the Commissioner receives a submission from a member under section 33L(2) of the Act, the Commissioner or the assistant commissioner may cause further materials, including written reports, to be provided to the Commissioner.